Merck Group Logo

 E. Merck Logo 1912

 In parallel with the printed version of the logo, there was a handwritten version.
-The personal signature of Emanuel Merck, the head of the company, was taken as the basis.
-It is a cursory semi-connected type, as there is a small space between “M” and “e.”
+Emanuel Merck’s personal signature, the head of the company, was used as the basis.
+It is a cursory, semi-connected type, as there is a small space between “M” and “e.”
 From the letter “k,” a long loop goes to the left.

 1935 – 1968